-This new monthly series takes a look at the legendary stories behind some of the world’s most famous luxury hotels.
+This new series takes a look at the legendary stories behind some of the world’s most famous luxury hotels.
 First up, Badrutt’s Palace in the Swiss mountain town of St. Moritz…

 Badrutt’s Palace: The Legend

 If the town of St. Moritz is synonymous with luxury, then the Badrutt’s Palace hotel is its beating heart.
 Built in 1896 by Caspar Badrutt and owned by the same family to this day, this monument to fin-de-siecle elegance and opulence has entertained a who’s who of aristocrats and a-list stars down the years.

 Marlene Dietrich stayed here, as did Audrey Hepburn.
 And then there were “Brigitte Bardot, John Lennon, these sorts of people in the 70s, a large Greek contingent including the Niarchos and Onassis families, and obviously in earlier times we had Hitchcock and Chaplain…” In fact so many celebrated names have visited down the years that Richard Leuenberger, Badrutt’s General Manager, almost forgets to mention Andy Warhol.